seL4/camkes/apps/aeroplage/README.md

 # Aeroplage - a prototype of a multilevel terminal

 This application implements a prototype of a previous multilevel terminal for seL4.
 It currently runs on x86 in Qemu.
-To build it, you will need to apply the included patch to the CapDL initialiser.
-This is due to a current lack of support for large device regions.
 After building the application, you can run it with the following Qemu invocation:

     qemu-system-i386 -m 1024 -serial /dev/stdout -vga std -kernel images/kernel-ia32-pc99 \
       -initrd images/capdl-loader-experimental-image-ia32-pc99